YACK LAB

 Welcome

 We study animal sensory systems and communication, with a focus on insect bioacoustics.
-Our research addresses three main questions: 1) How do insects sense, and generate sounds and vibrations?
-2) What are the functions of acoustic communication?
-3) How do ears and communication signals evolve?
+Our research addresses three main questions:

-In our neuroethology lab we use a variety of methods and techniques such as sound recording and analysis, laser vibrometry, neurophysiology, high-speed video, phylogenetics, microscopy, and behavioural genetics to form an integrated view of animal behaviour and communication.
-We work primarily with the insect orders Lepidoptera (moths, butterflies, caterpillars) and Coleoptera (mostly bark beetles), but have ongoing projects with earthworms, birds, and bats as well.
+In our neuroethology lab we use a variety of methods and techniques to form an integrated view of animal behaviour and communication.
+Some such methods and techniques include audio recording and analysis, laser vibrometry, neurophysiology, high-speed video, phylogenetics, microscopy, and behavioural genetics.
+We work primarily with the insect orders Lepidoptera (moths, butterflies, caterpillars) and Coleoptera (mostly bark beetles), but also have ongoing projects studying earthworms, birds, spiders, and bats.

 Department of Biology